FredericBicandi/Nutriverse/readme.md

     fixed the navbar style i made it white for about and black for the rest also i added hover accent style transition in nutriblog
+    FIXED Wigling in all Screen
+    Added intro animation
     made underline animation for navbar
     fixed the routing based on authentication
     changed the text theme accent